About The Department

 Broadly speaking, the field of I-O Psychology focuses on factors that influence individual and organizational effectiveness.
 This emphasis can take many forms.
 Industrial (or Personnel) Psychology focuses on selecting and maintaining human resources in organizations.
 It includes issues such as: job analysis, employment testing, personnel selection, performance appraisal, and training.
 Organizational Psychology, on the other hand, deals with more general theoretical approaches to understanding both individual behavior in organizations and organizations themselves.
 Important issues include: leadership, motivation, job attitudes, decision-making, group dynamics, job design, and organization development.
 While the general emphases of Industrial and Organizational Psychology are somewhat different, they are closely intertwined.
 By taking courses in these areas, students learn both theoretical and practical considerations important to doing research on these topics and/or working in an organization.

-Our program maintains a balance of I and O issues.
+Our program is a full-time, daytime course of study that maintains a balance of I and O issues.
 In addition, we follow the scientist-practitioner model so you can expect course work to focus on understanding theories, past and future research on the above topics, and how these issues are applied in the work place.
 For example, students take seminar courses in which theory and research are discussed, as well as applied courses where students use their knowledge to help organizations with a current work issue.
 Another important element of our program is our focus on quantitative methods.
 Attention is given to theory and application of statistics that are often used in applied and research settings.
 Having sharp quantitative skills helps increase employability of our graduates.

 A unique element of our program is that our students take some classes in the College of Business in their first year.
 This joint effort of faculty in the Department of Psychology and the College of Business results in exposure to more resources and alternative viewpoints.
 MBA courses give I-O students a unique and visceral understanding of business issues.